Blinds or Shutters?

 Blinds and Shutters require an occasional dusting and are easier to clean than Shades.
 Cellular shades may be a problem in homes of people with allergies to dust since dirt tends to accumulate inside the honeycomb pockets.
 Weekly attention with a feather duster is the easiest option with hard wood window treatments, rather than wiping each slat.
 Shades are at a higher risk of staining and they do wear out faster than blinds or shutters.
 In fact, the industry standard for the life of a blind is about 5 years.
 Shutters can last a lifetime with proper TLC.

 Let Us Help You

 Have additional questions?
 Just need an experienced design consultant to bounce around ideas with?
 Our team evolved from a heritage of 60+ years of experience helping clients create beautiful interior spaces.
-Contact one of our Design Specialists for your free consultation today!
+Schedule your free consultation today with one of our Design Specialist!